vookimedlo/vooki-image-viewer/README.md

 A lightweight image viewer for a fast image preview.
 It has been developed to have the same viewer available for all major operating systems - Microsoft Windows 11, macOS and GNU/Linux.

-The main goal is to have a free of charge cross-platform viewer with a simple design and minimum functions that are commonly used.
+The main goal is to have a free-of-charge cross-platform viewer with a simple design and minimum functions that are commonly used.

 - Transformations
   - Flip _(horizontal, vertical)._